 - Earned Carnegie Classification as a doctoral university with high research activity in 2018, a testament to our focus on expanding research

-- More than $15 million in external research funding for FY 2022—grants and contracts that advance our mission and flow into the regional economy
+- More than $129 million in sponsored research funding since 2018 – grants and contracts that advance our mission and flow into the regional economy

 See more research highlights